Polygraphs of finite derivation type: Low-dimensional categories and polygraphs

 \subsubsection{Tietze equivalence}

 Two $2$-polygraphs are \emph{Tietze-equivalent} if they present the same category.
-It is a standard result that two (finite) $2$-polygraphs are Tietze-equivalent if, and only if, they are related by a (finite) sequence of \emph{elementary Tietze transformations}: \begin{itemize} \item adjunction or elimination of a $1$-cell $x$ and of a $2$-cell $\alpha:u\dfl x$, where $u$ is a $1$-cell of the free category over $\Sigma_1\setminus\ens{x}$, \item adjunction or elimination of a $2$-cell $\alpha:u\dfl v$ such that $u\equiv_{\Sigma_2\setminus\ens{\alpha}}v$. \end{itemize}
+It is a standard result that two (finite) $2$-polygraphs are Tietze-equivalent if, and only if, they are related by a (finite) sequence of \emph{elementary Tietze transformations}.
+On a $2$-polygraph~$\Sigma$, the elementary Tietze transformations are the following operations: \begin{itemize} \item adjunction or elimination of a generating $1$-cell~$x$ and of a generating $2$-cell $\alpha:u\dfl x$, where~$u$ is a $1$-cell of the free category over $\Sigma_1\setminus\ens{x}$, \item adjunction or elimination of a generating $2$-cell $\alpha:u\dfl v$ such that $u\equiv_{\Sigma_2\setminus\ens{\alpha}}v$. \end{itemize}